Halloween Rock Painting | Kids Art Project

-Let’s start this blog off with a fun fact: I have probably painted thousands of rocks with kids throughout San Diego!
-It’s one of my go-to art activities because it’s fun for kids, easy to set up, and leads to really diverse artworks.
-For example, now that we’re heading into the Halloween season, I love changing things up and doing this Halloween rock painting Montessori kids art project.
+Let’s start this blog off with a fun fact: I have painted thousands of rocks with kids throughout San Diego!
+It’s one of my go-to art activities because kids love painting rocks.
+Easy to set up, and leads to really diverse artworks.
+Now that Fall and Halloween season is upon us Halloween rock painting is a perfect activity.
+In this blog I want to share my fast quick best tips for setting up this activity.
+And you will have the least amount of mess and stress while preparing for halloween rock painting with Montessori kids.

-When you’re setting up this Montessori Halloween rock painting project, you really only need three things: rocks for painting, kid-safe painting supplies, and a painting space.
+When you’re setting up you really only need three things: rocks for painting, kid-safe painting supplies, and a painting space.
+There are a few materials you will need which I share below in detail.
+But set up can be easy.

 Collecting Rocks

 Kids love collecting rocks outside!
 You can find rocks everywhere, they’re a free resource that helps make this project really affordable.
-However, if your class is unable to go out and collect rocks, you can always find bags of them at craft or garden stores.
+However, if your class is unable to go out and collect rocks, you can always find bags of rocks in the garden stores.
 If you are using collected rocks, make sure you clean and dry them before painting.

 Natural rocks come in different sizes and shapes.
 Have your students imagine what they would like to paint, then look for rocks similar in shape.
 The best rocks for this project will have a nice, flat surface to paint.